 Sandra was on her way home from work that evening.
-She only had to walk a little further to get to the bus stop, where she would get her next ride.
-It was almost 6 o’clock, and she could not get it off her mind that the transport fare would have increased because people would generally overlook that they had to pay more money than usual to get to their destination after a long day of work.
-They just wanted to get home.
+She only had a little further to walk before she got to the bus stop, where she would catch her next ride.
+It was almost 6 o’clock, and she could not get it out of her mind that the fare would have increased.
+At that time of day, people generally overlooked the fact that they had to pay more than usual after a long day at work.
+They only wanted to get home.

-She toured the same road to work and back every day, but she had thought about taking another route to the bus stop that evening because of something, or someone, she had encountered that morning.
+She took the same route to work and back every day, but that evening she had thought about taking another way to the bus stop because of something or someone she had encountered that morning.

 “What was the most annoying thing that happened to you this week?” her colleague and friend had asked her that morning.